July 25th, 2023 | By Jscrambler | 18 min read

 These environments typically include operating systems, browsers, domains, dates, or certain types of devices, like mobile phones that haven’t been rooted or jailbroken.

 Each of these locks can help accomplish different requirements.
 For example, if you have an app that deals with very sensitive data or performs critical tasks, you can prevent it from running on rooted or jailbroken devices because these are more vulnerable to attacks.
 And if you want to enforce licensing agreements, you can deliver a product demo to a client and have that code locked to the client’s domain and automatically expire after a specific date.

 Usually, whenever a lock violation occurs, the application will break.
 So, these locks can be especially useful against piracy and license violations.
 But there’s another type of JS protection that is very useful in almost every single use case: runtime protection.

-Motivated attackers may not be easily dissuaded by obfuscation alone.
+Attackers might be hard to dissuade with obfuscation alone.
 In certain types of attacks, such as data exfiltration and automated abuse, the potential gains of a successful attack may justify an extensive effort to reverse-engineer the code.

 From a technical perspective, this is achieved by scattering integrity checks and anti-debugging traps throughout the source code.

 As a first step to understanding the logic of the protected code, attackers will normally use a debugger and perform a step-by-step inspection of the code.
 If the code has been instrumented with anti-debugging traps, whenever attackers attempt to use a debugger, the traps will be triggered, breaking the application on purpose and getting attackers stuck in an infinite debugger loop, as we can see below.